 Kumu (teacher) and Hawaiian cultural practitioner, Danny Akaka, is the cultural advisor and historian at the Big Island’s Mauna Lani Bay Resort Hotel.
 As such, he serves as caretaker of the historic Kalahuipua'a Fishponds, considered the piko (navel) of the Big island’s five volcanoes.
 He has guided over 20,000 people on tours of Kalahuipua, educating them on the importance of the area and the Hawaiian culture.
 KeOla Article

-Matt, who is the Funday Baykeeper and Marine Conservation Director of the Conservation Council of New Brunswick, is based in CCNB’s marine conservation office in St. Andrews and also aboard their patrol vessel, the Fundy Baykeeper.
-His mandate is to defend the public’s right to a healthy Bay of Fundy, a right inherent in laws written to protect both the marine environment and the species inhabiting it.
-Part investigator, scientist, lawyer, advocate and educator, Matt’s top priority as Fundy Baykeeper is to make sure environmental laws are enforced.
+Matt is the Fundy Bay Keeper and Marine Conservation Director of the Conservation Council of New Brunswick.
+Part investigator, scientist, lawyer, advocate and educator, Matt’s top priority as Fundy Bay keeper is to make sure environmental laws are enforced.

 Chief Hugh Akagi and Scoodic Band of the Passamaquoddy Nation - 2019 Retracing our Heritage

-Situated on both sides of the New Brunswick, Canada and Maine, USA border, there are approximately 350 Passamaquoddy Native Americans currently living in Canada.
-The Scoodic Band of the Passamaquoddy Nation is located near St. Andrews, N.B. where current tribal efforts focus on researching the history, and restoring and rebuilding their Native American heritage and culture.
-Chief Akagi and other tribal members shared these efforts with participants at IBC ’19 along with information on ancient tribal artifacts that beachcombers may come across while exploring area shorelines.
+There are approximately 350 Passamaquoddy Native Americans living on both sides of the New Brunswick, Canada and Maine, USA border.
+The Scoodic Band of the Passamaquoddy Nation, headed by Chief Akagi, is in the St. Andrews region.
+Current tribal efforts involve researching the history and restoring and rebuilding their Native American heritage and culture.
+Chief Akagi and other tribal members will join us the week of IBC ’23 and share these efforts with participants along with ID information on tribal artifacts beachcombers may come across while exploring area shorelines.

 Julie Allinson, 2011, ‘13 ~ Miocene Fossils from Calvert Cliffs, MD.